 ...maybe you got the wrong John Lloyd?

 You may be seeing this page because you searched for John Lloyd.
-I'm John Wills Lloyd (my mother's uncle was John Wills; there's also Dr. John Wills, my great-great grandfather, who was a physician in Fluvanna County, Virginia, USA, in the 1800s, and a few other John Wills before him).
+I'm John Wills Lloyd (my mother's uncle was John Wills; there's also Dr. John Wills, my great-great grandfather, who was a physician in Fluvanna County, Virginia, USA, in the 1800s, and a few other John Wills before him; on my father's side, there were a couple of ancestors with John as a given name, too).
 If I'm not the one for whom you searched, you can try one of these other John Lloyds.
 Else, back home.

 - Sheesh, the social media phenomenon just multiplied the difficulty factor for the task of keeping up with this page.